typebrigade/typebrigade.com/details-for-speakers.md

 ## Attendees

-We average 80 attendees per event but have been steadily growing since June 2014.
+We average 100 attendees per event, and have been steadily growing since June 2014.
 It’s about one half professional and student graphic and interaction designers, a small group of aspiring type designers and letterers, and the remainder work outside of the industry but have a strong interest in typography.

 (If you’re interested, you can also see [our full member list](http://www.meetup.com/typebrigade/members/) to get a sense of who will be there.)

 ### Promotion

-If there’s anyone you’d like us to promote the event to on your behalf (a specific blog, emailing a local designer, etc.) we’d be more than happy to do what we can.
+If there’s anything you’d like us to promote at the event on your behalf (a specific blog you maintain, a product you work on, your freelance work, etc.) we’d be more than happy to do what we can.
 Just email [Kenneth](mailto:kenneth@typebrigade.com) with any details.

 We have pretty solid attendance for the event, but any on-going promotion you’re willing to help us out with ([retweeting @typebrigade](http://twitter.com/typebrigade), telling co-workers, listing your talk with us on your site, etc.) is always appreciated.